Perlkonig/personal-blog/01.blog/fallcon-31-2018-wrap-up/item.md

 I could not believe how swingy things were.
 Things can change in an instant.
 While I'm sure there's some skill in mathing things out, the game is extremely light and chaotic.
 It's tons of fun, but it hurts so bad when your bets fail.
 The further away I get from it, the more I think it's the sort of game I might buy for the kids.
 I think they'd get a real kick out it.
 And with the right grownup group it could work, too.
 There's an expansion that might make the game more interesting.
 I'm at least considering it.

-It *did* make me want to flip a table, though, and I'm pretty even headed :smile:
+It *did* make me want to flip a table, though, and I'm pretty even headed :fa-smile:

 [(back to top)](#games)